Robin Greenfield’s Commitment to Financial and Corporate Transparency

 HomeBioGas supplied me with a food waste biodigester.

-Retail value $650.
-They were supposed to be bringing me a used system, but they ended up bringing a new one.
+The retail value was $650.
+We agreed they would provide me with a used system, but they brought me a new one.

-There was no formal agreement of exchange, but the idea was that people learn about it through visiting my tiny house and seeing it in my videos.
-This biodigester turns food waste in cooking fuel, and it is a great tool to inspire people to live more sustainably.
+There was no formal agreement of exchange, but the idea was for people to learn about it through visiting my tiny house and seeing it in my videos.
+This biodigester turns food waste into cooking fuel, and it is a great tool to inspire people to live more sustainably.

 Fortified Bike supplied me with a bicycle and a few accessories.

-They sent me a returned bicycle and a few accessories.
+They sent me a returned model and a few accessories.

-gifted the bike and accessories to a deserving person in November 2019).
+(Update: I gifted the bike and accessories to a deserving person in November 2019.)

 Piteba Press supplied me with an oil press.